Homemade Dijon Mustard Vinaigrette dressing is the ultimate salad dressing and much more!

 This is a healthier salad dressing.
 It doesn't include sugar, artificial ingredients, or dairy products.

-Today's mustard vinaigrette is vegan, low carb, and gluten-free and it's great if you want to lose weight.
+It's vegan, low-carb, and gluten-free, and it's great if you are on a low-calorie diet, and you want to lose weight.

 Jump to:

-The perfect ratio is ⅓ of vinegar and ⅔ oil for a vinaigrette.
+The perfect ratio is ⅓ of vinegar and ⅔ oil for this homemade salad dressing.

 🔪 How to make it?

-Here is an overview how this dressing comes together.
+Here is an overview of how this Dijon vinaigrette recipe comes together.
 The full recipe is located further below in the recipe card.

 Step 1